5 Types of Information You Should Never Post Online

 - Don’t check-in at your home

 - Check image background for identifiable landmarks

-- Read Terms & Conditions to see what an app or service will do with your location data
+- Read privacy policies to see what an app or service will do with your location data

 - Remove EXIF information from photos

-- Change Camera settings to not store location information in captured images
+- Change Camera settings not to store location information

 2. Addresses & Phone Numbers

-- When online shopping look for “https” in place of “http” in the URL
+- When submitting personal data online, look for HTTPS in the URL

-- Don’t post your address in public forums like Reddit, Twitter or craigslist
+- Don’t post your address in public forums like Reddit, Twitter, Instagram, or craigslist

 - If meeting someone from craigslist choose a public place for security and to prevent giving away your address